luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-PostgreSQL/README.md

 We create the following project folders structure, with the Data and Models new folders

 We load the **dependencies**: Dapper, Microsoft.VisualStudio.Azure.Containers.Tools.Targets, **Npgsql** and Swashbuckle.AspNetCore

+We define in the **appsettings.json** file the database connection string